by Anne Overby

 That was one birthday your husband would never forget.

-Another reminder from your story are the parked cars that were being thrown around in drive ways and on streets.
+Another reminder from your story are the parked cars that were being thrown around in driveways and on streets.

 Thank you for sharing your story.